OpenTTD/eints/docs/manual/setup.rst

 *max-num-changes*
   Eints enables changing of strings in translations.
 For reference purposes, a number of previous texts for each string (in each language in each project) are kept.
 This setting controls how many can exist at most.

-  This value should be sufficiently large to ensure the last uploaded string is kept.
+Keep in mind that the last uploaded string is always kept to allow comparing with the next upload.

 *min-num-changes*
   Controls the minimum number of texts to keep for each string.
-Should be at least ``1``.
+Should be at least ``2``.
+(One for the last uploaded text, and one for the newest translation.)

 *change-stable-age*
   When a string is being changed, the change is considered 'unstable', and will be kept